 1. If permission to inspect is denied by the landowner, municipal staff or their designated agent may secure an administrative inspection warrant from the district or superior court under RSA 595‐B Administrative Inspection Warrants.

-Expenses associated with inspections shall be the responsibility of the applicant/property owner.
+2. Expenses associated with inspections shall be the responsibility of the applicant/property owner.

-2. If violations or non‐compliance with a condition(s) of approval are found on the site during routine inspections, the inspector shall provide a report documenting these violations or non‐compliance including recommend corrective actions.
+3. If violations or non‐compliance with a condition(s) of approval are found on the site during routine inspections, the inspector shall provide a report documenting these violations or non‐compliance including recommend corrective actions.
 The Town shall notify the property owner in writing of these violations or non‐compliance and corrective actions necessary to bring the property into full compliance.
-The Planning Board, at their discretion, may recommend to the Board of Selectmen to issue a stop work order if corrective actions are not completed within 10 days.
+TheTown may, at their discretion, issue a stop work order if corrective actions are not completed within 10 days.

-3. If corrective actions are not completed within a period of 30 days from the Planning Board or Board notification, the Planning Board may exercise their jurisdiction under RSA 676:4‐a Revocation of Recorded Approval.
+4. If corrective actions are not completed within a period of 30 days from notification, the Town may exercise their jurisdiction under RSA 676:4‐a Revocation of Recorded Approval.

 B. The applicant shall bear final responsibility for the installation, construction, inspection, and disposition of all stormwater management and erosion control measures as required by this regulation.
-Site development shall not begin before the Stormwater Management Plan receives written approval by the Planning Board.
+Site development shall not begin before the Stormwater and Land Disturbance Management Plan receives written approvalof the permit.

 C. The municipality retains the right, though accepts no responsibility, to repair or maintain stormwater infrastructure if: a property is abandoned or becomes vacant; and in the event a property owner refuses to repair infrastructure that is damaged or is not functioning properly.